I have been trying and testing the most cost-effective non-toxic, biodegradable personal care products.

 you smelly.
 Wiping down with baby wipes throughout the day helps too.

-My favourites are Seventh Generation (unscented), Nature Clean (a Canadian brand) or ECOs brand.
-Eco Nuts Soap might be an option if you can tolerate their natural scent – I found it strong.
+My favorites are Seventh Generation (unscented) Nature Clean (a Canadian brand) or ECOs brand.
+Eco Nuts Soap (soap nuts) might be an option if you can tolerate their natural scent.
+Many do well with soap nuts and some can’t tolerate the scent.

 Or try these cool chemical-free, reusable Dryer Balls to reduce energy bills and soften fabric.